tock/tock-teensy/README.md

 ## Blink

-The `kernel-tests` directory contains tests which can be run instead of running the normal kernel main loop.
-To run `blink` from the kernel, edit `kernel-tests/src/lib.rs` to the following:
+The `boards/teensy/src/tests` directory contains tests which can be run instead of running the normal kernel main loop.
+To run `blink` from the kernel, edit `tests/mod.rs` to the following:

 ```rust
 // Set this function to run whatever test you desire.
 Test functions are named XXX_test by convention.